Painting Studies Reveal How Pino Refined His Iconic Figurative Art

 In his paintings, Pino sought to capture the intimate moments of life, whether it was a mother reading a story to her child or a man reclined in quiet, private reflection.
 These early studies give collectors a rare peek behind the curtain, inviting them into the artist’s studio and showing them how the artist conceived some of his greatest creations.

-For information on how to collect the works of Pino, contact our gallery consultants at (800) 521-9654 ext.
+To collect the works of Pino, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 or email@example.com.